Pink Reveals This Shocking Truth About Marriage To Carey Hart

 — P!nk (@Pink) February 5, 2019

-Pink said during her Walk of Fame induction speech that she was grateful to continue to maintain a strong presence in the music industry 20 years after her start.
+Pink said during her Walk of Fame induction speech that she was grateful to continue maintaining a strong presence in the music industry 20 years after her start.

-She also noted that her father always told her to be true to herself no matter what and it is a lesson she has maintained throughout her long career and one that she hopes will resonate with both of her children as they grow older and into being who they are as young adults.
+She also noted that her father always told her to be true to herself no matter what.
+It is a lesson she has maintained throughout her long career and one that she hopes will resonate with both of her children as they grow older and become who they are as young adults.